bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Well, the offsets are correct, but you may notice something - that the flight on the 5th is still going to be wrong.
 When you apply the -5 offset to the 12:00 UTC time, you get 7 AM, but the flight is always supposed to leave at 6 AM local time.
 So, we're right back where we started.

-### Bug 4 - Trying to Adjust for DST on the client
+### Bug 4 - Trying to Adjust for DST Downstream

-What a lot of engineers will do at this point is go "ah, ok, so I need to add an extra hour to the time when it's in a location that observes DST to account for the offset changing."
+What a lot of engineers will do at this point is go "Ah, ok, so I need to add an extra hour to the time when it's in a location that observes DST to account for the offset changing."

 So they implement some complicated logic to determine whether DST is in effect in the specified location and add or subtract an extra hour from the UTC time to account for it.